paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-152-energy-independence-and-security.md

 **(g) Report to Congress** Not later than 60 days after receiving a report from the Committee under subsection (f), the Secretary shall submit a copy of that report to the Committees on Appropriations and Science, Space, and Technology of the House of Representatives, the Committees on Appropriations and Energy and Natural Resources of the Senate, and any other relevant Committee of Congress.

 **(h) Applicability of Federal Advisory Committee Act** Except as otherwise provided in this section, the Federal Advisory Committee Act (5 U.S.C.
-App.) shall apply to the Committee.
+App.)
+33 See References in Text note below. shall apply to the Committee.

 ### Statutory Notes

 #### References in Text
 The Federal Advisory Committee Act, referred to in subsec. (h), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which was set out in the Appendix to Title 5, Government Organization and Employees, and was substantially repealed and restated in chapter 10 (§ 1001 et seq.) of Title 5 by Pub.
+L. 117–286, §§ 3(a), 7, Dec.
+27, 2022, 136 Stat.
+4197, 4361.
+For disposition of sections of the Act into chapter 10 of Title 5, see Disposition Table preceding [section 101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section101&num=0&edition=prelim).

 <a id="section-17124"></a>